CYCLING and public transport in Hampshire and Southampton is to get a £3m boost.

 Hampshire County Council and six partner authorities have secured more than £2m from the Department for Transport’s Local Sustainable Transport fund, while Southampton City Council has been awarded nearly £1m to tackle congestion and make it safer, easier and cheaper to cycle or use public transport.

-- Road closed in central Southampton after crash
+- Road closed after car crash in Southampton

 The grants come only days after cycling fever gripped the nation as the UK hosted the opening three stages of the Tour de France.